greggersaurus/OpenSteamController/Firmware/README.md

     1. Use another counter?
 1. Look into having USB UART CDC still be active for controller build...
 (This might not be possible.
 Need to learn more about USB in general I think...)
     1. This could be an awesome debug option to be able plug controller into PC to get stats, etc. via UART after usage...
-1. (finish) ADC command
-    1. Make sure interrupts are working as expected
-        1. Always be converting? or no for power reasons?
-    1. Have it use interrupt like Valve's firmware does
-        1. Make sure IRQ is not starving anything running in normal execution context (i.e. not IRQ)
-    1. Add safety checks, timeouts, etc.
-    1. Read other channels (analog triggers? analog joystick?)
-        1. See how sim results configure PIOs
-    1. Polling mode where adc results are refreshed automatically until 'q' is pressed
-    1. Better comments
 1. READMEs for lpcexpresso projects
     1. Details on where lpc project came from
     1. Intention and requirements (i.e. lpc project) for SteamControllerDevKit project